anshulchahar/SonneAI/nextjs-temp/MIGRATION.md

-# Solva Migration Guide
+# Sonne Migration Guide

-This document provides instructions for migrating from the Flask version of Solva to the Next.js version.
+This document provides instructions for migrating from the Flask version of Sonne to the Next.js version.

 ## Migration Steps